sbusso/autobackup/README.md

 ### Backup and restore

 * `SAVE_DIR`: directory to store the temporal backup after creating/retrieving it.`
-* `SCHEDULE_RANDOM_DELAY`: maximum number of seconds (value choosen at random) to wait before starting a task.
+* `SCHEDULE_RANDOM_DELAY`: maximum number of seconds (value chosen at random) to wait before starting a task.
 There is no random delay by default.
 * `SCHEDULE`: specifies when to start a task.
 Defaults to `@daily` on backup, `none` on restore.
 Accepts cron format, like `0 0 * * *`.
 Set to `none` to disable and perform only one task.

 ### Backup only